RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 # Motivation (for connecting 'old' BGP/EVPN network to 'new' L3-BGP-only)

- - Old L2 network is overgrown and ARP tables on servers become very large.
+ - The old L2 network is overgrown and ARP tables on servers became very large.
 Scalability reached its limits.
  - Migrating network architecture in place is impossible without re-deploying all servers.
- - L3-BGP-only is the most obvious choice for future growth , but a new network needs to be connected to the old one.
+ - L3-BGP-only is the most obvious choice for future growth, but a new network needs a connection to the old one.
 We need to be able to keep [CLOS topology](https://en.wikipedia.org/wiki/Clos_network) (spine levels throughputs are in Tbps) to meet the latency and throughput demand.

 # Implementation